 Planning for a new secondary school

-The following details of setting-up the College were taken from the New Plymouth High School Board minutes (which are held at Puke Ariki), and from the 1960 magazine and 25th Jubilee booklet.
-We also wish to acknowledge the research undertaken by a former staff member Mrs. Jo Connor (1966-1975).
+The following details of setting-up the College were taken from the New Plymouth High School Board minutes (which are held at Puke Ariki), from the Taranaki Daily News and Taranaki Herald publications, and from the 1960 magazine and the 25th Jubilee booklet.
+We also wish to acknowledge the research undertaken by a former staff member Mrs. Jo Connor (1966-1975), and by Mr. Phil Gayton a former student and staff member (1978-2019).

 A NEED FOR A NEW SECONDARY SCHOOL

 The planning for a third State secondary school in New Plymouth began almost 11 years before Spotswood College opened.
 At a meeting of the New Plymouth High School Board on the 27th February 1950, a resolution was passed that the Grounds Committee be asked to investigate and report on possible sites for a future secondary school in the city.

 Initial enquiries were being made for the establishment of a fourth secondary, and for the possibility of a purchase of the Westown Golf course, although none had been investigated.

 The rapidly growing western part of the city, being a considerable distance from the Boys’ and the Girls’ High Schools, seemed to be the best location.
 Two parcels of land on either side of the Bayly Road extension, between Blagdon Road and the Mangaotuku Stream, were considered.
 This site is very hilly, however, so the Board suggested that this area be exchanged for a part of the Marfell Block which had been set aside for State Housing.
 Since nothing came of this suggestion the Board continued its search.